 A small number of scholars will attain the highest level of academic achievement on the full suite of course offerings at HSLA.
-These scholars are eligible to apply for the Columbia Edge program, with support from the College Team.
-If accepted, scholars take a course on campus at Columbia University, alongside undergraduate scholars.
+These scholars are eligible to apply for a limited number of seats in our dual enrollment partnerships, offered through Columbia University (the Columbia Edge program) and New York University (the NYU Pre-College program).
+If accepted, scholars are able to take one or more college courses on campus, alongside undergraduate students, tuition-free.
 Classes are often in the late afternoons or evenings and require a very high investment of time and study.
 These seats are almost exclusively reserved for accelerated scholars in STEM, given the extensive Humanities offerings available at HSLA.

-Scholars enrolled at Columbia Edge must maintain a passing course grade, which teachers and advisors will monitor closely.
+Scholars enrolled in either program must maintain excellent grades in both their college course(s) and their high school course loads, which college counselors and advisors will monitor closely through regular cohort meetings.
 Scholars who are consistently struggling academically may be asked to drop the course by their teacher or advisor.
 Scholars may also initiate a drop before the drop deadline if they feel the course load is too challenging.

-HSLA reports scholar grades from Columbia Edge on a Pass/Fail basis, though scholars can submit a transcript from Columbia alongside their high school transcript as part of their college application.
+HSLA reports scholar grades from dual enrollment partnerships on a Pass/Fail basis, and scholars should submit the official college transcript alongside their high school transcript as part of their college application.